MeteorDevelopment/meteor-addon-template/README.md

 To update this template to a newer Minecraft version, follow these steps:

 1. Ensure a Meteor Client snapshot is available for the new Minecraft version.
-2. Update `gradle.properties`:
+2. Update `gradle/libs.versions.toml` (the versions catalog):
-    - Set `minecraft_version`, `yarn_mappings` and `loader_version` to the new version.
+    - Set the version entries to the new versions.
+Common keys to update are:
-    - Update any additional dependencies accordingly.
+        - `versions.minecraft` - Minecraft version
+        - `versions.yarn-mappings` - Yarn mappings
+        - `versions.fabric-loader` - Fabric loader version
+        - `versions.meteor` - Meteor Client snapshot version
+    - If your addon depends on other libraries listed under the `[libraries]` section, update their versions there as needed.
+    - After editing, refresh Gradle dependencies and rebuild your project in the IDE.
 3. Update Loom:
-    - Change the `loom_version` in `build.gradle.kts` to the latest version compatible with the new Minecraft version.
+    - Change the `loom` version in `gradle/libs.versions.toml` (the `versions.loom` entry) to the latest version compatible with the new Minecraft version.
 4. Update the Gradle wrapper:
-    - You can find the latest Gradle version [here](https://gradle.org/releases/).
+    - Run the wrapper update command for your platform.
+Examples:
-    - Run the `./gradlew wrapper --gradle-version <version>; ./gradlew wrapper` command to update the wrapper script.
+      - Unix / macOS / Windows (Powershell): `./gradlew wrapper --gradle-version <version> && ./gradlew wrapper`
+      - Windows (cmd.exe): `gradlew.bat wrapper --gradle-version <version> && gradlew.bat wrapper`
+    - This updates and regenerates the Gradle Wrapper scripts (`gradlew`, `gradlew.bat`, etc.) for the specified version.
 5. Update your source code:
     - Adjust for Minecraft or Yarn mapping changes: method names, imports, mixins, etc.
     - Check for Meteor Client API changes that may affect your addon by comparing against the